wofanli/tcp-tunnel/README.md

 # tcp-tunnel
 a tcp-tunnel implemented by golang.

 It supports to forward any traffic through a tcp tunnel, regardless of the original protocol (like UDP, ARP, normal IP, etc).
-Besides, I create a interface for the tunnel, so we can easiyly apply QoS onto it.
+Besides, I create an interface for the tunnel, so we can easily apply QoS onto it.

 ## usage example